 Two years ago on this day my Mum died at 5:59pm.
-The time of her death interest me because it’s the moment she left this planet.
-It’s now the moment I light my memorial candle and even though she’s gone this ritual somehow makes me feel close to her.
+The time of her death interests me because it’s the moment she left this planet.
+It’s now the moment I light my memorial candle and even though she’s gone this Jewish ritual (called a yarzheit candle) somehow makes me feel close to her.

 I’ve actually started writing a book about my experience with cancer, heart transplant and losing my Mum all during the same timeframe.
 I didn’t realize how emotional I would become by writing certain sections.
 I started writing a section of my book about my Mum only a few days before Mother’s Day, that was a terrible idea.
 I just cried all weekend.
 I guess sometimes I like to add lemon to the wound.

 The last two years of my mother’s life were filled with great highs and lows.
 She was diagnosed with metastatic cancer at the ER within a few hours of thinking she had a stomach bug.
 The following week I fell ill too, getting surgery for a pacemaker and then starting the heart transplant work up.
 It was an unbelievable time in our family.